MobileID-Strong-Authentication/mobileid-client-java/README.md

 * Signature receipt
 * Mobile user profile query

-The repository provides implementation for the REST and SOAP protocols.
+The repository provides the main Java-based reference implementation for the Mobile ID REST and SOAP API client.
 The user can choose the implementation during configuration phase.
 There is also a command-line interface that allows you to play with this client as a tool from your own terminal.

+## Who is this for?

+The library provided by this repository is for all clients that are developing Java-based projects that need secure authentication and authorization services using the mobile phone.
+The library works with Java 8+ projects and can be added as a project dependency and used in any scenario that needs to access the Swisscom Mobile ID service.

 ## Getting started